gguillotte/mdsrd5/mdsrd5.md

 ***Multiattack.*** The aboleth makes three tentacle attacks.

 ***Tentacle.** Melee Weapon Attack:* +9 to hit, reach 10 ft., one target. *Hit:* 12 (2d6 + 5) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 14 Constitution saving throw or become diseased.
 The disease has no effect for 1 minute and can be removed by any magic that cures disease.
-After 1 minute, the diseased creature's skin becomes translucent and slimy, the creature can't regain hit points unless it is underwater, and the disease can be removed only by heal or another diseasebcuring spell of 6th level or higher.
+After 1 minute, the diseased creature's skin becomes translucent and slimy, the creature can't regain hit points unless it is underwater, and the disease can be removed only by [*heal*](#heal) or another disease-curing spell of 6th level or higher.
 When the creature is outside a body of water, it takes 6 (1d12) acid damage every 10 minutes unless moisture is applied to the skin before 10 minutes have passed.

 ***Tail.** Melee Weapon Attack:* +9 to hit, reach 10 ft. one target. *Hit:* 15 (3d6 + 5) bludgeoning damage.